ARTICLE I: NAME

-The CBFI Coordinator is to oversee the orderly implementation of all business, committee assignments and work projects authorized by the Ministry Team.
+The CBF Coordinator is to oversee the orderly implementation of all business, committee assignments and work projects authorized by the Ministry Team.
 He is to be a general consultant and advisor.

-The Coordinator is appointed by the CBFI Ministry Team for an indefinite term of
+The Coordinator is appointed by the CBF Ministry Team for an indefinite term of service.

 The Coordinator is an ex-officio member of all committees.

-Travel and ministry-related expenses for the Coordinator shall be paid from the CBFI General Fund.
+Travel and ministry-related expenses for the Coordinator shall be paid from the CBF General Fund.

 ARTICLE VII: MEETINGS

-CBFI missionaries serving internationally shall be required to attend the annual meetings during regularly scheduled furloughs.
-They shall be considered voting members but shall be excluded from voting on matters pertaining only to ministry in North America.
-(Also, see Article IV, Section C, paragraph 1).
+CBF missionaries serving internationally shall be required to attend the annual meetings during regularly scheduled furloughs.
+They shall be considered voting members but shall be excluded from voting on matters pertaining only to ministry in North America (see also Article IV, Section C, paragraph 1).